csh970605/csh970605.github.io/_posts/2023-04-01-Kernel_SVM.md

 <img src="https://user-images.githubusercontent.com/28240052/229293702-4fef8e9c-c9b6-474d-85c7-d991c3024a75.png" width=500>
 </center>

 The answer is YES.
-By adding more than two kernel formula like Gaussian RBF Kernel, it can classify dataset.
+By adding more than two kernel formulas such as the Gaussian RBF kernel, it can classify the dataset.

 Here is a simple Gaussian RBF kernel formula:<br>